magiclane/magiclane-maps-sdk-examples-for-android/RouteNavigation/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
-- Start navigation from the current position to a given landmark if any route can be calculated.
+- Start navigation from the current position to a given landmark if a route can be calculated.

 ## Build instructions